mxagar/deep_learning_udacity/02_Pytorch_Guide/lab/README.md

     - `pytorch_example_00`: Fashion-MNIST (28x28x1), manual network (FC MLP & simple CNN), training-validation-inference, layer visualization, save & load.
     - `pytorch_example_01`: Transfer learning with DenseNet-121, custom dataset handling (subset of dogs-vs-cats from Kaggle, RGB), training-validation-inference, save & load.
-    - `pytorch_example_02`: CIFAR-10 (32x32x3) with a manually defined CNN.
-The example is similar to `pytorch_example_00`, but with a more complex dataset and use case in general.
+    - `pytorch_example_02`: CIFAR-10 (32x32x3) with a manually defined CNN and transfer learning with VGG16.
+The example is similar to `pytorch_example_00`, but with a more complex dataset; additionally, three splits are done to the dataset: train/validation/test.

 - Image Object Detection